Open Now

 Make sure the connections and hoses are secure.
 Consider using a water leak detection device to alert you if it detects any leaks.
 Some of these devices can be connected to your smartphone for real-time notifications.

 Keep an eye on your water bills.
-A sudden increase in water usage without any obvious explanation could indicate a hidden leak.
+A sudden increase in water usage without any apparent explanation could indicate a hidden leak.
 If you can’t identify the source of the leak or if it requires extensive investigation, it’s best to call a licensed plumber.
 They have the expertise and tools to detect and fix leaks effectively.

 When you identify a leak, it’s essential to fix it promptly.
 Ignoring a leak can lead to more significant issues over time and waste a substantial amount of water.